hansklav/Oberon-07/Hennessy/README.md

 - https://classes.engineering.wustl.edu/cse465/docs/BCCExamples/stanford.c
 - https://github.com/microsoft/test-suite/tree/master/SingleSource/Benchmarks/Stanford

 The second site (part of the LLVM test-suite) also provides *reference output values* to ensure the right semantics of an implementation.
+The Oberon-07 programs produce the same reference output values, ensuring a fair comparison.